Branding cattle and horses

-- you will be contacted by a member of the LIcensing Transaction Unit (LTU) and sent a BPoint link via email to make payment when your application is ready to be processed.
+- Payments are processed via BPoint.
+You will be contacted by a member of staff regarding payment when your application is being processed.

-- there is a 40 working day turnaround period for processing fully completed applications.
+- There is currently a 40-working day turnaround period for all applications.

 Cattle must be branded when they are offered for sale in Queensland.

 Exemptions exist for any of the following: